tylabs/qs_old/README.md

 ## Copyright, License, and Trademark

-QuickSand.io name and the QuickSand application logo are Copyright 2016 Tyler McLellan  Tylabs.
+"QuickSand.io" name and the QuickSand application logo are Copyright 2016 Tyler McLellan and Tylabs and their use requires written permission from the author.

-quicksand.c, libqs.h and libqs.c are Copyright 2016 Tyler McLellan  Tylabs.
+Source code quicksand.c, libqs.h, libqs.c and the yara signatures except where noted are Copyright 2016 Tyler McLellan and Tylabs.

 See included Mozilla Public License Version 2.0 for licensing information.